Faruq-Feroz/techmart/README.md

 ## Features

 ### 1. **Home Page**
 - **Hero Carousel**: A responsive image slider that dynamically rotates featured product images.
-Implemented using JavaScript to enhance user engagement by automatically cycling through images.
 - **Category Cards**: Interactive cards for browsing products by category.
 - **Featured Products**: A grid of featured products with "Add to Cart" functionality.
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices.